Island of Limacos: Geography

-Flora and Fauna
+Fauna

 The island of Limacos or Rachgoun is uninhabited and free of direct anthropogenic pressure.
 It is situated on the main bird migration route of the western part of the Algerian coast.
 It is a refuge and nesting area for some species of birds that migrate between Eurasia and Africa, such as Audouin's gulls and Eleonora's falcons.
 It is also one of the places where Mediterranean monk seals may be found.
 Since 2011 it has been one of Algeria's Ramsar sites.
 The island has been designated an Important Bird Area (IBA) by BirdLife International because of its colony of Audouin's gulls.